-Dr. Jackie Eghrari-Sabet, of Family Allergy & Asthma Care in Gaithersburg, Md., with some facts about body fat.
+Dr. Jackie Eghrari-Sabet, of Family ENT, Allergy & Asthma Center in Gaithersburg, Md., with some facts about body fat.

 The holidays are coming, and with them, the feasts, which are often followed by regret and resolutions to rid ourselves of the extra pounds.
 You should know that those excess pounds do a lot more to our bodies than taking up extra space in our clothes.